zmcj1/BoxheadConsoleGameEngine/README.md

 # MinConsole

-IMPORTANT: This document will change at any time.

-This project is in the early development stage, everything is changing at a high speed!
+On April 11, 2021, this project is officially open source!

 Made in Minsk, Belarus.

+<p style="color:yellow">IMPORTANT: This document will change at any time.</p>

+<p style="color:red">This project is in the early development stage, everything is changing at a high speed!</p>

 ## What is this?